ubcrcc/LWT-website/README.md

 Tips to tell people in docs:
 - Be careful with your extensions on images!
 Make sure you're using the correct one (eg. .png, .jpg, .jpeg, etc.), although all of those should work (.heic?).
+- Try to avoid using spaces or special characters when naming files (use underscores or dashes instead).

 To preview website locally:
 - Clone git repo